clemente-biondo/clemente-biondo.github.io/README.md

 The entire process is executed client side, no information is sent to any remote server.

-The process is protected agaist XSS attacs by using [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).
+The process is protected agaist XSS attacks by using [Content Security Policy](https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP).

 The code is minimal and easy to inspect.